LeonardoVilardo/bessai/bessai-plan.md

 - How should the score weights change for residential users versus installer or analyst users?
 - Should the default battery sizes become market-specific once the user selects a country?
+- Should annual economics use 20-30 historical years when available instead of the current MVP 10-year sample?
-- Should the representative week be generated synthetically or based on a recent historical NASA POWER week?
+- Should P90 be calculated from annual savings, monthly savings, or a more formal climatology method?
 - How much cached/sample forecast data should ship with the demo?
 - Should outage exposure be shown as unserved critical-load hours, lost energy, or a simpler risk score?
 - Should the first UI expose score components, or keep them behind an explanation drawer?